Asamsig/scala-workshop/README.md

 ### Credits

-This a port of [kotlin-workshop](https://github.com/mortenaa/kotlin-workshop) by [Morten N. Åsnes](https://github.com/mortenaa) and [Bjørn Hamre](https://github.com/javaguruen), a huge thanks goes to you both.
+This a port of [kotlin-workshop](https://github.com/mortenaa/kotlin-workshop) by [Morten N. Åsnes](https://github.com/mortenaa) and [Bjørn Hamre](https://github.com/javaguruen), a huge thanks goes to them both.